andrewbrdk/AB-Testing-Implementation/README.md

 * `EXPERIMENTS_TEMPLATE` - experiments admin page template.
 * `@app.route('/experiments', methods=['GET'])` - serves the experiments page.

-Experiments remain unaffected by the changes.
+Experiments are unaffected by the changes.

 #### 8. Weights

-Changing group weights in active experiments may result in users switching groups.
+Changing group weights in active experiments can cause users to switch groups.
-Users receive their experiment groups on each visit.
-While `hash(user_id || exp_name) % n_groups` remains constant, its mapping to groups depends on the weights.
+While `hash(user_id || exp_name) % n_groups` stays constant,
+its mapping to groups depends on the weights.
-On weights change, users may be reassigned inconsistently.
-To avoid this, previously assigned groups must be stored.
+To prevent inconsistency, previously assigned groups must be stored.
 In this example, groups are stored on the backend in the `ASSIGNEDGROUPS` variable.

 ```bash